How to prevent unauthorized access to your company data: Protect the identity of your users using Azure Active Directory Premium

 But, if we also consider the growth in the use of applications in the cloud together with the fact that many users often reuse the same password to access them (for their convenience to remember them) and the known leaks of user data from large social networks and consumer services of the last 12 months (such as Google Plus, Facebook, Movistar, IESE, Adidas, Job Talent, Ticketmaster, my Heritage among many others), the security threat for companies is enormous due to the risk that a cybercriminal obtains only one password from any employee that he uses for personal matters in applications and portals.

 The solution to this headache for IT departments is in the cloud and is called Azure Active Directory, as it can facilitate, through a unique and protected identity (single sign-on), secure access by validating that the users who They try to connect to corporate applications whether they are at home (on-premise) or in the cloud, they are who they say they are, also greatly simplifying IT management.

 Azure Active Directory benefits

 For the users:

-- Protection against situations of attempted identity theft, thanks to functionalities that guarantee that the user is the one who claims to be adding a second verification at the time of identification (two-step authentication) and intelligent analysis systems to detect fraudulent uses based on detection of very suspicious behaviors.
+- Protection against situations of attempted identity theft, thanks to functionalities that guarantee that the user is who they say they are by adding a second verification at the moment of identification (two-step authentication) and intelligent analysis systems to detect fraudulent uses based on detection of very suspicious behavior.

-- If before the user managed multiple passwords (even if he incurred the risk of setting it), with AAD the user stops having a password per application and instead has only one identity to access all applications in a unified way approved by the company.
-Therefore, once logged in (on your computer or in an Office 365 App), the user should no longer enter credentials in the applications that are configured.
+- If before the user managed multiple passwords (even if he incurred the risk of establishing the same), with AAD the user no longer has one password per application and instead has a single identity to access all applications in a unified way approved by the company.
+Therefore, once they log in (on their computer or in an Office 365 App), the user will no longer have to enter credentials in the applications that are configured this way.